-Bagna Caoda is a typical Piedmontese dish made with garlic and anchovies, served as a sauce for delicious seasonal vegetables.
-This winter delight is perfect for warming up cold evenings in good company.
+Bagna Caoda is a typical Piedmontese dish made with garlic and anchovies, served as a sauce for tasty seasonal vegetables.
+This winter delight is perfect for warming cold evenings in good company.

-Peel the garlic cloves and remove the green sprout inside; then put them in a small pot with the milk and cook for about half an hour over moderate heat
+Peel the garlic cloves and remove the inner green sprout; then put them in a small saucepan with the milk and simmer for about half an hour over moderate heat

-Remove the remaining milk, place the garlic in a dianèt (earthenware pot) and mash it; add the desalted and deboned anchovies and then the olive oil
+Remove the remaining milk, put the garlic in a dianèt (earthenware pot) and crush it; add the desalinated and deboned anchovies and then the olive oil

-Cook over low heat for twenty to thirty minutes until the anchovies have dissolved
+Cook over low heat for twenty to thirty minutes until the anchovies have broken down

-Serve the bagna caoda very hot as follows: place the dianèt in the center of the table and invite guests to dip raw and cooked vegetables into it
+Serve the Bagna Caoda piping hot as follows: place the dianèt in the center of the table and invite guests to dip raw and cooked vegetables into it

-Among the raw: cardoons, peppers, Jerusalem artichokes, savoy cabbage, celery; among the cooked: baked onions, roasted peppers, baked beets, boiled cauliflower, boiled potatoes
+Among the raw: cardoons, peppers, Jerusalem artichokes, savoy cabbage, celery; among the cooked: oven-baked onions, roasted peppers, oven-baked beets, boiled cauliflower, boiled potatoes

 Mortar